open/close all folders

 - The Barraki were all based on water creatures.
 Thus we have Kalmah the calamari, Ehlek the electric ell, Mantax the manta ray, and Carapar the crab with a carapace.
 Also, Barraki — barracuda.

 - Marvel's Serpent Squad and its successor, the Serpent Society, consists of supervillains with snake-themed codenames.

 - Scarecrow: Year One begins with the established character of Jonathan Crane and goes on to introduce his ex-mentor Professor Pigeon and his grandmother Olivia Dove (in a different apparent Shout-Out to Psycho, her original name was Marion).

-- The protagonists of Pirates of the Caribbean have a bird theme - there's Jack Sparrow, Elizabeth Swann, and Will Turner (a type of swan, appropriately enough).
-And William Turner was the name of a 16th century naturalist who did extensive studies of birds.
+- The protagonists of Pirates of the Caribbean have a bird theme — there's Jack Sparrow, Elizabeth Swann, and Will Turner (a type of swan, appropriately enough).
+William Turner happened to be the name of a 16th century naturalist who did extensive studies of birds.

 - In Over the Top, the finalists of the arm wrestling tournament are all named after animals, whether it's their real name (Lincoln Hawk, John Grizzly, Bull Hurley) or a nickname ("Mad Dog" Madison)

 - The Fishes in Children of Men are named for their goal of having Britain be open to refugees from other countries, most of which aren't doing too well.
 It's also mentioned that the term "Cod" is used for English people who support the Fishes.